WSU-kduncan/cicdf25-CalebMcCool/README-CD.md

 - sudo apt install -y ca-certificates curl gnupg lsb-release
 - sudo apt  install docker.io
 - sudo usermod -aG docker ubuntu

+By using Ubuntu, there is no additional dependencies.

 To confirm docker is installed and can run containers you can type: